Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 and we eventually stumbled on one,

-within the promotional products industry.
+within the commercial products industry.

-We knew nothing about the products
+We knew nothing about the commercial

-industry, but we liked e-commerce
+products industry, but we liked e-commerce

 and so we bought a small